Norton Password Manager vs 1Password: which is the best for you?

 Privacy policy

 Meanwhile, Norton Password Manager’s privacy policy is slightly trickier since it shares a policy with other Norton products.
-Among other things, it c
+Among other things, it collects:

-- User data – including name, address, email, address, phone number, and identification number.
+• User data – including your name, address, email, phone number, and identification number

 Even more concerning is how it uses the data.
-The data could be used for the promotions of Norton Password Manager and its partners’ products, lead generation activities, and more.
+Your data could be used for promotions of the Norton Password Manager and its partners’ products, as well as lead generation.
 The silver lining here is that you can withhold your consent for these purposes.

 Third-party security audits

-Regular independent audits are important to ensure that your password manager is in tip-top shape and as secure as ever.
-In this regard, 1Password trounced Norton Password Manager with its rigorous audits and transparency.
+Regular independent audits are important to ensure that your password manager is in pristine shape and as secure as ever.
+In this regard, 1Password outperforms Norton Password Manager with its rigorous audits and transparency.

 In comparison, Norton Password Manager doesn’t provide any information about whether it has been audited, let alone the results.